Well-designed contactor websites not only give potential clients the right impression but also convert visitors into customers.

 Unique Construction Inc. uses parallax scrolling to add a sense of depth and a more immersive browsing experience.
 This presents the construction company’s projects and services in a highly engaging manner.

 Additionally, on the homepage, we learn they’re award-winning general contractors in South Florida.
-The language option to read their site in Spanish or English clearly illustrates a deep understanding of their target audience.
+The language option to read their site in Spanish or English clearly illustrates an in-depth understanding of their target audience.

 They also have a blog, which is an effective content marketing tool to showcase their past projects, as well as provide useful industry information to potential customers.

-This simple construction company website focuses heavily on reviews, which makes sense as nearly nine out of ten customers read reviews before making a purchase or hiring services.
+This simple contractor web design focuses heavily on reviews, which makes sense as nearly nine out of ten customers read reviews before making a purchase or hiring services.
 Cielo showcases reviews from five trusted review platforms, with an average rating no lower than four stars.

 Social proof factors heavily into whether clients are willing to hire construction companies.
 If you scroll down the homepage, they also substantiate why clients should choose them for their next project.